-User needs as requirement class options and links in EA
+User needs as requirement class options and links in EA (=> Revise the ones used in ref. architectures!)
+Check the links to used elements in ref architectures!
+But we are not using the stereotype – requirement class in EA!, (Petr please check!)

 Toolbox needs to be finished

-FRAME elements to rework – new directory name: Function Repository
+FRAME elements to rework – new directory name: FRAME repository

 User Need Naming and information texts